Disenchanted (film): Critical response

 On Metacritic, the film has a weighted average score of 50 out of 100, based on 29 critics, indicating "mixed or average" reviews.

-Amy Nicholson of The New York Times, gave the film a negative review, writing: "In execution, “Disenchanted” feels more like a photo hunt where you earn points for spotting the onscreen Disney references."
-Owen Gleiberman of Variety, also gave the film a negative review, writing: "Giselle turns into a wicked stepmother, which only makes us miss the comedy of her niceness."
-John Nugent of Empire Magazine, gave the film three stars out of four, writing: "If you liked Enchanted, this is a dependably familiar serving.
+John Nugent of Empire Magazine, gave the film three stars out of four, writing, "If you liked Enchanted, this is a dependably familiar serving.
 In an era where Disney is constantly raiding its archives for intellectual property to remake, this is a sequel that feels unusually original by comparison."
+Benjamin Lee of The Guardian, gave the film three stars out of five, writing, "A follow-up to 2007’s charming fish-out-of-water musical fantasy can’t quite recapture the magic."

+Amy Nicholson of The New York Times, gave the film a negative review, writing, "In execution, “Disenchanted” feels more like a photo hunt where you earn points for spotting the onscreen Disney references."
+Owen Gleiberman of Variety, gave the film a negative review and said, "Giselle turns into a wicked stepmother, which only makes us miss the comedy of her niceness."

-Benjamin Lee of The Guardian, also gave the film three stars out of four, writing: "A follow-up to 2007’s charming fish-out-of-water musical fantasy can’t quite recapture the magic."
-Marya E. Gates of RogerEbert.com, gave the film two stars out of four, writing: "'Disenchanted fails to truly rekindle the magic or the biting wit of its predecessor.
+Marya E. Gates of RogerEbert.com, gave the film two stars out of four, writing, "'Disenchanted fails to truly rekindle the magic or the biting wit of its predecessor.
 Like most things stamped Disney these days, the film feels just like the mass-produced bobbles for sale at the Disney store."
-Lovia Gyarke of The Hollywood Reporter, gave the film a negative review, writing: "When Disenchanted isn’t trying to create a portrait of suburbia or examining its protagonist, it becomes a predictably plotted and humdrum battle to restore order."
-Jessie Thompson of The Independent, also gave the film two stars out of four, writing: "The follow-up to 2007 sleeper hit ‘Enchanted’, starring Amy Adams, abandons everything that made the first film work so well."
-Erik Kain of Forbes, also gave the film a negative review, writing: "Disenchanted is a little bit less than Enchanted in just about every way imaginable."
+Lovia Gyarke of The Hollywood Reporter, gave the film a negative review, writing, "When Disenchanted isn’t trying to create a portrait of suburbia or examining its protagonist, it becomes a predictably plotted and humdrum battle to restore order."

+Jessie Thompson of The Independent, gave the film two stars out of four and said, "The follow-up to 2007 sleeper hit ‘Enchanted’, starring Amy Adams, abandons everything that made the first film work so well."
+Erik Kain of Forbes, gave the film a negative review, writing, "Disenchanted is a little bit less than Enchanted in just about every way imaginable."